zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 objects involved:

 Transaction
    Transactions represent units of work.
-They have beginnings and ends.
-They provide the :interface:`~transaction.interfaces.ITransaction` interface.
+Each transaction has a beginning and an end.
+Transaction provide the :interface:`~transaction.interfaces.ITransaction` interface.

 Transaction manager